smartcontractkit/chainlink/.changeset/two-mugs-complain.md

 "chainlink": minor
 ---

-Edited the Optimism Stack L1 Oracle to add support for Mantle
+Edited the Optimism Stack L1 Oracle to add support for Mantle #added